Baklava Cheesecake

 - Line a 9-inch springform pan with parchment paper and spray the sides with some cooking spray.

-- Working quickly, brush the phyllo pastry with melted butter and then fold it in half.
+- Working quickly, brush the phyllo pastry with 10 tablespoons of melted butter and then fold it in half (one tablespoon per sheet).
 Place the pastry into the springform.
 Repeat until the spring form pan is completely covered.

 - Combine walnuts, pistachios, and almonds in a large bowl.
-Add butter and stir until you have a coarse mixture.
+Add the remaining 2 tablespoons of butter and stir until you have a coarse mixture.
 Place the nut mixture over the phyllo pastry and press firmly.

 - Make the cheesecake filling; beat cream cheese with honey until fluffy.
 Add eggs, one at a time, beating well after each addition.
 Add vanilla extract and lemon juice.
 Pour the filling over the crust.